Christian Bethancourt: Oakland Athletics

 On December 3, 2021, Bethancourt signed a minor league deal with the Oakland Athletics.
-On April 15, 2022, Bethancourt was added to the Athletics roster for their road trip to Toronto as a COVID-related substitute.
+On April 15, 2022, Bethancourt was added to the Athletics roster for their road trip to Toronto as a COVID-19-related substitute.
 He played three innings at first base.
 It was the first time Bethancourt had appeared in a Major League Baseball game since the 2017 season.
+In 56 games for Oakland, he hit .249/.298/.385 with four home runs, 19 RBI, and four stolen bases.